o1-labs/proof-systems/book/src/rfcs/ffmul.md

 * $r < f$

 which should come at no surprise, since that is how we parameterized $2^t \cdot n$.
 Note that by checking $q < f$ we assure correctness, while checking $r < q$ assures our solution is unique.

+**TODO:** What about checking $a \cdot b < 2^t \cdot n$?

+**Constraints**

+To perform these checks we use the *upper bound check* from the foreign field addition gate.
+The details of this check are fully described in the [Foreign Field Addition RFC](](https://github.com/o1-labs/proof-systems/blob/master/book/src/rfcs/ffadd.md#upper-bound-check)).

+To check $q < f$, we must add an addition `ForeignFieldAdd` gate to the end of the foreign field multiplication gadget layout, which takes as one of its parameters $q$.
+The special upper bound check addition gate checks that indeed $q < f$.
+The output of this special addition gate is a *bound*.

+To perform the $r < f$ check we perform a range check on the *bound* output by the upper bound check.

+**TODO:** Does the *upper bound check* gate require us to also range check $q$ and or $r$.

+## Chaining multiplications

+Every independent multiplication requires checks for $q < f$ and $r < f$.

+However, we can also have a chain of interrelated multiplications or a chain of interrelated multiplications and additions (if the gate layouts supported it).

+**TODO:** For chains of operations we need concrete rules for when we need to perform the check $q < f$ and $r < f$.

+For now, the safest approach is to always check $q < f$ and $r < f$ after each multiplication even if they are in a chain.

 ## Constraints